 However, designing and implementing security protocols is notoriously difficult.
 Since security protocols aim to secure communication against malicious attackers, usually active ones, all possible attacks have to be considered at design and implementation time.
 Subtle bugs, like forgetting a simple comparison check, can render an implementation completely insecure.
 Additionally, these issues might not manifest themselves with classical testing as specially crafted messsages might be needed to exploit, e.g., the missing comparison check.
 Thus, we need formal verification to reason about the correctness of security protocol implementations that consider all possible attacks.

 We have developed two different approaches to verifying the correctness of security protocol implementations, each having different advantages.
 The main distinguishing factor is whether an approach requires an accurate abstract protocol model.
+To scale either approach to large codebases, we developed Diodon, a novel methodology combining program verification and sound static analyses.

 Approach 1: Protocol Model Refinement #